George Hansel: Mayoralty

 In October 2020, after Keene's city council passed a resolution recognizing Indigenous Peoples Day, Hansel proclaimed the second Monday of October Indigenous Peoples Day in Keene.

 As mayor, Hansel has supported engaging more citizens in the local government aiming to "increase diversity on city boards and commissions."

+On May 1, 2023 Hansel announced that he would not run for a third term as mayor.

+Hansel endorsed Nikki Haley in the 2024 Republican presidential primary.

 Congressional run

 In June 2022, Hansel announced his candidacy for U.S. Congress from New Hampshire's 2nd congressional district, running as a pro-choice moderate.
 In the primary, he was narrowly defeated by conservative Hillsborough County Treasurer Robert Burns.

 Radio show

 Hansel hosts a 2-hour radio show on Saturday mornings on Keene radio station WKBK.
 He also makes appearances on the station's weekday morning show.

 Criticism

-Hansel has been criticized by Robert Burns, fellow candidate for U.S. Congress from New Hampshire's 2nd congressional district, for running a "sanctuary city" as mayor of Keene.
+Hansel has been criticized by Robert Burns, fellow candidate for Congress from New Hampshire's 2nd congressional district, for running a "sanctuary city" as mayor of Keene.
 This refers to a resolution passed by Keene's city council that declared Keene as a welcoming city for all.
 The resolution was aspirational and did not impact police policy.
 Mayor Hansel, a City Councilor at the time, voted against the passing the resolution.
 Nevertheless, Hansel said he didn't disagree with the resolution's sentiment.
 Hansel has dismissed Burns' criticism, referring to it as a "distraction".